 Second is thematic emphasis.
 The content of this particular course touches on economic, political, intellectual, religious, and cultural aspects of American history.
 That said, there is a stronger emphasis on society, including the history of immigration, than perhaps any other thematic category.
 This emphasis does not mean that one category of history is more important than another.
 Rather, it is meant to give coherence to the content and make manageable within the time frame.

-The course covers the the following chronology:
+The course covers the the following themes and chronology:

 - Native Americans in early America